 Upon completion of this course, participants should be able to:

-• Apply the steps of the review process to a residential appraisal report
+• Apply the steps of the review process to a two-stage residential appraisal report review assignment

-• Evaluate and analyze key sections of the Uniform Residential Appraisal Report (URAR) through work-life review applications
+• Evaluate and analyze key sections of the Uniform Residential Appraisal Report (URAR) through an in-depth case study and work-life review applications

 • Effectively develop and communicate opinions of completeness, accuracy, adequacy, relevance, reasonableness, appropriateness, credibility, and reasons for disagreement